nationwide13/blog2/README.md

-This project is for a ReactJS blog using AWS AppSync and other AWS tools as a serverless backend.
+This project is for a Typescript and ReactJS blog using AWS AppSync and other AWS tools as a serverless backend.

 Below is the original README from react-create-app